bytemunch/realtime-rs/README.md

  - [ ] REST channel sending
  - [ ] Remove unused `derive`s
     > means implementing a bunch of `Serialize` and `Deserialize` traits by hand.. busywork

- #### Async

- - [ ] Client
- - [ ] Channel
- - [ ] Presence

- I've got very limited experience with async rust.
-Seems tokio is the de-facto standard, but I'm not sure I have a good enough grasp on it to implement effectively, so the first iteration of an async client may be fairly rudimentary.

  #### Examples